 Past performance is not a reliable indicator of future results.

-Source: Vanguard calculations, data from 1 January 2013 to 31 December 2022, using data from Barclays Capital and Thompson Reuters Datastream and FactSet.
-Global equities as the FTSE All World Index, North American equities as the FTSE World North America Index, Emerging market equities as the FTSE All-World Emerging Index, Developed Asia equities as the FTSE All World Developed Asia Pacific Index, European equities as the FTSE All World Europe ex-UK Index, UK equities is defined as the FTSE All Share Index, UK government bonds as Bloomberg Sterling Gilt Index, UK index-linked gilts as Bloomberg UK Govt Inflation-Linked UK Index, UK investment grade corporate bonds as Bloomberg Sterling Aggregate Non-Gilts – Corporate Index, Hedged global bonds as Bloomberg Global Aggregate Index (hedged in GBP).
+Source: Vanguard calculations, data from 1 January 2013 to 31 December 2022, using data from Barclays Capital and Thomson Reuters Datastream and FactSet.
+Global equities as the FTSE All-World Index, North American equities as the FTSE World North America Index, Emerging market equities as the FTSE All-World Emerging Index, Developed Asia equities as the FTSE All World Developed Asia Pacific Index, European equities as the FTSE All World Europe ex-UK Index, UK equities is defined as the FTSE All-Share Index, UK government bonds as Bloomberg Sterling Gilt Index, UK index-linked gilts as Bloomberg UK Govt Inflation-Linked UK Index, UK investment grade corporate bonds as Bloomberg Sterling Aggregate Non-Gilts – Corporate Index, Hedged global bonds as Bloomberg Global Aggregate Index (hedged in GBP).
 Performance shown is cumulative and denominated in GBP.
 It includes the reinvestment of all dividends and any capital gains distributions.
 The performance data does not take account of the commissions and costs incurred in the issue and redemption of shares.

 Non-traditional and alternative asset classes and investment strategies include real estate, commodities, private equity, emerging-market bonds and currencies.
 Among the alternative strategies sometimes included are long/short and market-neutral approaches.
 Each of these can offer advantages compared with investing in traditional stocks, bonds and cash, including: